Specy/asm-editor/README.md

 # Asm editor

 A webapp made with sveltekit and rust webassembly to write and run m68k assembly code.
-Uses monaco-editor for the editor, [WASM M68K interpreter](https://github.com/Specy/s68k)
+Uses monaco-editor for the editor, and my [WASM M68K interpreter](https://github.com/Specy/s68k) to run the code

 ## Features
 * Simple code completition and full syntax highlighting